ljw1004/csharpspec/csharp/delegates.md

-# Delegates
+﻿# Delegates

 Delegates enable scenarios that other languages—such as C++, Pascal, and Modula -- have addressed with function pointers.
 Unlike C++ function pointers, however, delegates are fully object oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.

 A delegate declaration defines a class that is derived from the class `System.Delegate`.
 A delegate instance encapsulates an invocation list, which is a list of one or more methods, each of which is referred to as a callable entity.
 For instance methods, a callable entity consists of an instance and a method on that instance.
 For static methods, a callable entity consists of just a method.
 Invoking a delegate instance with an appropriate set of arguments causes each of the delegate's callable entities to be invoked with the given set of arguments.

-An interesting and useful property of a delegate instance is that it does not know or care about the classes of the methods it encapsulates; all that matters is that those methods be compatible (§15.1) with the delegate's type.
+An interesting and useful property of a delegate instance is that it does not know or care about the classes of the methods it encapsulates; all that matters is that those methods be compatible ([Delegate declarations](delegates.md#delegate-declarations)) with the delegate's type.
 This makes delegates perfectly suited for "anonymous" invocation.

 ## Delegate declarations

-A *delegate_declaration* is a *type_declaration* (§9.6) that declares a new delegate type.
+A *delegate_declaration* is a *type_declaration* ([Type declarations](namespaces.md#type-declarations)) that declares a new delegate type.

 ```antlr
 delegate_declaration